jungyup/netflix-clone/README.md

   - Integrate Firebase
   - Create Modal with React Player to show trailer of the movie
   - Add Recoil for state management
+- Day 3
+  - Set up Stripe for subscriptions with Firebase

 **Tech stack used**
 - NextJS with TypeScript